-K-pop rookies Billlie to release new mini-album in late August
+Billlie announce release date for third mini-album 'the Billage of perception: chapter two'

 - READ MORE: The 15 best K-pop songs of 2022 – so far

-On August 8, Mystic Story announced that the seven-member act would return in late August with their third mini-album, titled ‘the Billage of perception : chapter two’.
+News of their upcoming return first came on August 8, when their agency Mystic Story announced that the seven-member act would be making a comeback later in the month, adding that the record was in its “final stages” at the time.

 According to a representative from Mystic Story, per Newsen, the upcoming record will continue the story of their November 2021 debut mini-album ‘the Billage of perception : chapter one’.
-While the agency has yet to announce an exact release date, it added that the record is in its “final stages”.

-News of Billlie’s upcoming release comes weeks after they dropped their digital single album ‘track by YOON: Patbingsu’, which was led by a remake of Mystic Story founder and singer Yoon Jong-shin’s ‘Patbingsu’.
+Last month, Billlie after they dropped the digital single album ‘track by YOON: Patbingsu’, which was led by a remake of Mystic Story founder and singer Yoon Jong-shin’s ‘Patbingsu’.

 The release included one B-side, ‘Highway Romance’, also a remake of one of Yoon’s songs of the same title.
 Both tracks were originally released in 2001 as part of his ‘Shade’ studio album.